tim-smart/effect-rx/docs/rx-react/index.ts.md

 ## From "@effect-rx/rx/Registry"

-Re-exports all named exports from the "@effect-rx/rx/Registry" module as "Registry".
+Re-exports all named exports from the "@effect-rx/rx/Registry" module as `Registry`.

 **Signature**